rchain-community/rchain-community.github.io/content/tutorials/unforgable-names.md

 - [x] Error about top-level free variables
 - [ ] The code runs, but no order is received

 We learned that all names quote processes.
 So what process does the `pizzaShop` name quote?
-Try printing the process to `stdout` to see
+Try printing the process to `result` to see
 - [ ] It quotes "pizzaShop"
 - [ ] It doesn't quote anything
 - [x] "Some Unforgeable hex code"